Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 Public and private healthcare

 Regarding healthcare, the Silver Coast region is a reference in Portugal.
-In the districts of Aveiro, Coimbra, and Leiria, the population is very well served with both the public health service and private health options.
+In the districts of Aveiro, Coimbra, and Leiria, the population is very well served with both public health services and private health options.

 What is the weather like on the Silver Coast of Portugal?